Air Fryer Brussels Sprouts

 - Perfect for entertaining: These air fryer Brussels sprouts are a crowd-pleaser, ideal for dinner parties or family gatherings.
 Trust us, even the skeptics will come back for seconds.

-If you love air fryer Brussels sprouts, you should really check out our balsamic glaze Brussels sprouts, air fryer green beans, air fryer eggplant, and air fryer zucchini.
+If you love air fryer Brussels sprouts, you should really check out our balsamic glaze Brussels sprouts, maple glazed carrots, air fryer green beans, air fryer eggplant, and air fryer zucchini.

 Contrary to popular opinion, Brussels sprouts have always been a favorite in our home, but preparing them in the air fryer elevates them to a whole new level!
 The outer layers become irresistibly crispy, while the inside remains perfectly tender for a mouthwatering contrast in every bite.

-Once cooked, we like to toss ours in a lemon and garlic marinade, giving the sprouts a bright, zesty, and slightly sweet flavor profile.
+Once cooked, we like to toss ours in a lemon and garlic marinade, giving the sprouts a bright, zesty, and slightly sweet flavor profile, just like this air fryer broccolini recipe.
 Whether you’re serving it as an accompaniment to a main course or as a healthy snack, this dish never fails to impress!

 - Crispiness: Achieves a deep-fried texture, just like deep frying.